ndgeniebla/phaser-mkdocs/docs/set-3.md

 3. At the bottom-right of the VSCode window, click **Go Live** to start up the live server for the Phaser app.

 !!!
-Warning "Viewing the Live Server"

-    If a new browser window does not open after clicking **Go Live**, you should see "Port: XXXX" in place of where the button is, with XXXX being the port number.
-With this, you can open a browser window and type in `localhost:XXXX' and you should see the web page for your Phaser app.

-!!!
 Success "Success"

     Once the live server has started, you should see a black screen in the center of the browser window.
 This means that Phaser has properly loaded the game instance.